samuelmholley1/Life-Command-Rebuild/Red Team #1 JULY 6, 2025.md

 **No critical architectural issues found.** The few minor items (error handling, loading states) are typical polish items that can be added incrementally.

 You have an excellent foundation to build upon! 🚀

+## Addendum (July 7, 2025):
+- ✅ Monorepo is now live on Vercel with all workspace dependencies working
+- ✅ No `builds` in `vercel.json` (empty file)
+- ✅ Root build script: `yarn workspace @life-command/web run build`
+- ✅ Vercel Root Directory: monorepo root
+- ✅ `.next` excluded from type checking in `tsconfig.json` to avoid Next.js 15 PageProps type errors
+- ✅ All static assets and routes are working in production